Rome-Floyd Parks and Recreation launches short story contest for new mascots

 “It could be about anything,” she said.

-The contest is open to all 4th grade students enrolled in area city, county and private schools.
+The contest is open to all fourth grade students enrolled in area city, county and private schools.

-"We thought 4th graders have a great sense of creativity and imagination to write the stories," Thornton said.
+“We thought fourth-graders have a great sense of creativity and imagination to write the stories,” Thornton said.

-The deadline for the story contest is April 20 and must not exceed 500 words.
+The deadline for the story contest is April 20.
+Entries must not exceed 500 words.
 The stories will be screened by the Parks and Recreation staff and elected officials will judge the final entries.

 The top three stories will be published on the department’s website and each author will receive a trophy.